handlebauer/aryn.ca/_posts/2018-06-12-history-of-visual-communication.md

 ---
 layout: post
-title: 'The History of Visual Communication'
+title: The History of Visual Communication
-tags: [Design, Tips]
+tags:
+- Design
+- Tips
 featured_image_thumbnail:
 featured_image: assets/images/posts/2018/2.jpg
 featured: true
 hidden: true

 ---
 **Communication Design** is a mixed discipline between design and information-development which is concerned with how media intermission such as printed, crafted, electronic media or presentations communicate with people.
 A communication design approach is not only concerned with developing the message aside from the aesthetics in media, but also with creating new media channels to ensure the message reaches the target audience.
-Some designers use graphic design and communication design interchangeably due to overlapping skills.
+Some designers use graphic design and communication design interchangeably due to overlapping skills!

 <!--more-->